Russian SSJ-100 Aircraft Operators Asked to Be Careful When Replacing Sensors During Maintenance

 This led to the untimely activation of the protection system, which protects the aircraft from entering stall modes.
 The system received unreliable sensor readings and automatically directed the SSJ-100 into the ground.
 The pilots did not have time to recognize this equipment failure and could not manually stop the stall protection system to avoid the crash.
 Similar information about the possible causes of the crash from their sources in the aircraft building environment was received by RBC journalists.

-There is no official confirmation of this information, nor is there any refutation.
+There is no official confirmation or denial of this information.
 The results of the investigation into the causes of the disaster have not yet been summarized.

 Read materials on the topic: